How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Challenging the Foreclosure in Court

-3. Violation of loss mitigation procedures: The lender didn’t consider alternatives to foreclosure as required by law.
+• Loss Mitigation Violations: The lender didn’t consider alternatives to foreclosure as required by law.

 Government Programs for Foreclosure Prevention